Yoo Ah-in: 2014–2017: Acclaim in film and television

 Yoo was then cast in the historical drama Six Flying Dragons, reuniting with Fashion King co-star Shin Se-kyung.
 The drama occupied the number one ratings slot throughout its run.
 Yoo's portrayal of ambitious prince Taejong of Joseon won him Best Actor in the TV Category at the Baeksang Arts Awards.
 Due to his success in both film and television, the entertainment media coined 2015 the "A-in-shi-dae" (Ah-in Era).
 The following year, Yoo played a Korean wave star in ensemble cast film Like for Likes, his first romantic comedy since his debut.
 This was also his first film directed by a woman.
 Yoo said of his desire to work on the film, "I discussed the topic of feminism with the director.
 This film depicts the stereotypical perception of women that is deeply rooted in Korean society.
 When a man articulates his opinion, he is considered as cool and having self-confidence, but when a woman does the same she is called overly opinionated.
 This part went straight to my heart."

 For his contribution in art, Yoo received the Prime Minister's Commendation at the 7th Korean Popular Culture & Arts Awards in October 2016.
 In 2017, Yoo starred in fantasy-romance drama Chicago Typewriter.
-He played double roles of a present-day famous novelist and the leader of a resistance group during the 1930s Japanese occupation of Korea.
+He played double roles of a now famous novelist and the leader of a resistance group during the 1930s Japanese occupation of Korea.